All Episodes

 And so Jimmy Fallon, like I had a great time.

-He had a very funny skit where he dressed up as as Donald Trump and called me and went back and forth.
+He had a very funny skit where he dressed up as Donald Trump and called me and went back and forth.

-Colbert is directly responsible along with his compatriots with destroying late-night comedy.
+Colbert is directly responsible, along with his compatriots, with destroying late night comedy.

-And I want to play by the way, it's because it wasn't humor.
+By the way, it's because it wasn't humor.

 It's not funny.

-It's just I hate you, I hate you, I hate you, is not funny.
+It's just, I hate you, I hate you, I hate you is not funny.

 And Colbert turned his show into this like sanctimonious woke lecture every night attacking half of America.

-Well, and and let me prove it.
+Well, and let me prove it.

-I want to play just a selection of, you know, he became this this like scold for you must get the COVID vaccine.
+I want to play just a selection of, you know, he became this like scold for you must get the COVID vaccine.

 And here are a couple of examples of this bizarre song he did.

-You're gonna listen to it.
+You're going to listen to it.

-I I wish you could see the videos, because the videos have him dancing like a fruitcake nut uh dressed as a human syringe, but just listen to it because you can get a sense of just how sanctimonious he was.
+I wish you could see the videos because the videos have him dancing like a fruitcake nut, dressed as a human syringe.

 Give a listen.

-Find out the way the vaccine is changing the scene in our new recurring segment, the vaccine.
+Find out the way the vaccine is changing the scene in our new recurring segment, The Vaccine.

-Why the can you ask?
+Why the can can, you ask?

 I asked that myself.